Menopause in Women

 1. Natural aging

-Ovaries slow down hormone production, leading to menopause
+Ovaries slow down hormone production, leading to menopause.

 2. Surgical menopause

-Removal of ovaries (oophorectomy) triggers sudden menopause
+Removal of ovaries (oophorectomy) triggers sudden menopause.

 3. Medical treatments

-Chemotherapy or radiation can induce early menopause
+Chemotherapy or radiation can induce early menopause.

 4. Primary ovarian insufficiency (POI)